Book cover

 }

-12. In an interview given to the InformIT website in 2009, on the occasion of the 15th anniversary of the first edition of GoF, three of the authors of the book mentioned that, if they were to release a second edition of the work, they would likely retain the original patterns and incorporate some new ones that have become common since the first edition’s release in 1995.
+12. In an interview given to the InformIT website in 2009, on the occasion of the 15th anniversary of the first edition of the Gang of Four (GoF) book, three of the authors mentioned that, if they were to release a second edition of the work, they would likely retain the original patterns and incorporate some new ones that have become common since the first edition’s release in 1995.
 One of the new patterns they discussed in this interview is called the Null Object.
 To understand its operation and benefits, you can find several articles on the web.
-If you prefer books, a good reference is Chapter 25 of Robert C. Martin and Micah Martin’s book Agile Principles, Patterns, and Practices in C#, or you can explore the refactoring called Introduce Null Object from Martin Fowler’s refactoring book.
+If you prefer books, a good reference is Chapter 25 of Agile Principles, Patterns, and Practices in C# by Robert C. Martin and Micah Martin, or you can explore the refactoring called Introduce Null Object in Martin Fowler’s refactoring book.